ninesystems/node-chat-one-to-one/README.md

 # node-chat-one-to-one
 Node socket.io based one to one chat.

+## Installation
+take git repo using git clone
+Copy the env.sample file & paste it as .env file Change the env variables as you want

+yarn start

 ## Features
  1. One to one chat
  2. Chat Rooms
  3. Individual login using passport.
  4. Bootstrap 4 UI
- 5. Seperate UI, so you can skin as you want.
+ 5. Separate UI, so you can skin as you want.
  6. Developed with Express.js, EJS, Socket.io